frictionlessdata/datapackage-pipelines/README.md

 Plugins are Python modules named `datapackage_pipelines_<plugin-name>`.
 Plugins can provide two facilities:

 - Processor packs - you can pack processors revolving a certain theme or for a specific purpose in a plugin.
 Any processor `foo` residing under the `datapackage_pipelines_<plugin-name>.processors` module can be used from within a pipeline as `<plugin-name>.foo`.
-- Pipeline templates - if the class `Generator` exists in the `datapackage_pipelines_<plugin-name>.generator` module, it will be used to generate pipeline based on templates - which we call "source descriptors".
+- Pipeline templates - if the class `Generator` exists in the `datapackage_pipelines_<plugin-name>` module, it will be used to generate pipeline based on templates - which we call "source descriptors".

 ### Source Descriptors

 A source descriptor is a yaml file containing information which is used to create a full pipeline.

-`dpp` will look for files named `<plugin-name>.source-spec.yaml` , and will treat them as input for the pipeline generating code - which should be implemented in a class called `Generator` in the `datapackage_pipelines_<plugin-name>` module in `generator.py`.
+`dpp` will look for files named `<plugin-name>.source-spec.yaml` , and will treat them as input for the pipeline generating code - which should be implemented in a class called `Generator` in the `datapackage_pipelines_<plugin-name>` module.

 This class should inherit from `GeneratorBase` and should implement two methods: